 Five long weekend getaways that don’t need a car

-So, you don’t drive and all your friends with wheels are taking off for the long weekend?
+So, you don’t drive and all your friends with wheels are taking off for a weekend getaway?
 You can still take time out and explore regional Victoria using public transport with a bit of expert guidance from RACV’s journey planner app arevo.
 Many Victorian getaway destinations have good public transport, cycling and walking options when you have a few days to unwind by taking a leisurely trip.

 It provides personalised routes and calculates the time and distance of the journey, the carbon footprint according to the mode of transport, and even the kilojoules spent walking or cycling.

-This coming long weekend, many regional centres are hosting special events while others have timeless appeal.
-So leave the car at home and explore Victoria by foot, bus or train this Cup weekend.
+Every weekend, many regional centres host special events while others have timeless appeal.
+So leave the car at home and explore Victoria by foot, bus or train this weekend.
 Here are five places to have a car-free getaway.

-Slides: Heathcote wine region, Torquay’s Cosy Corner, Australian National Surfing Museum, Healesville Hotel, Land of Plenty festival takes over Shepparton, Dirty Three Wines in Inverloch.
+Slides: Heathcote wine region, Torquay’s Cosy Corner, Australian National Surfing Museum, Healesville Hotel, Dirty Three Wines in Inverloch.

 Five easy weekenders without a car